romanking98/jekyll-clean-dark/_posts/2017-11-26-temple-TuCTF.md

 ### Exploit

-(Thanks to rex for making me realise something really stupid that I missed. ) Finally, we overwrite the `FD` pointer of the chunk and make it point to a GOT address instead of our normal heap data chunk.
+Finally, we overwrite the `FD` pointer of the chunk and make it point to a GOT address instead of our normal heap data chunk.
 Then we can use the `rethink` function to edit it.
 (Thanks rex for making me realise this......Partial RELRO is just LOLZZZ)